REC INSTRUMENTAL MUSIC

 Download the "BAND" app for free for your smart phone and stay connected with up-to-date announcements and information!

-Join our marching band page at
+Join our marching band page!

 2021 - Odyssea - 2nd Place Central Regional Championship, Class 5A